 Unlike other employment law claims, there is no length of service requirement to bring a religion or belief discrimination claim.

 Discrimination claims are not straightforward.
-Getting early and specialist legal advice from a specialist Employment Solicitor will help you to understand your position and whether you
+Getting early and specialist legal advice from a specialist Employment Solicitor will help you to understand your position and whether you have a claim.

 For free initial legal advice call our Employment Solicitors